IMEDEA-POP-LAB/IMEDEA-POP-LAB.github.io/_pages/people.md

         <span>ORCID</span>
       </a>
     </div>
-    <p class="card-text">currently a Ramón y Cajal with double affiliation (IMEDEA / UIB, Mallorca, SPAIN).
-Previously, VC has been a Senior Research Associate at Oregon State University, in the CEOAS department since 2010.
-VC got his Phd from Georgia Tech (Atlanta) in 2010 and an engineering degree in Hydraulics from the ENSEEIHT (France) in 2005.
-VC is specialized in modeling realistic ocean flows in regional and coastal seas including the Gulf of Alaska, California Current, Peru Chile Current system, Patagonian shelf and Southeast Atlantic.
+    <p class="card-text">Has been a Senior Research Associate at Oregon State University, in the CEOAS department since 2010.
+He got his Phd from Georgia Tech (Atlanta) in 2010 and an engineering degree in Hydraulics from the ENSEEIHT (France) in 2005.
+He is specialized in modeling realistic ocean flows in regional and coastal seas including the Gulf of Alaska, California Current, Peru Chile Current system, Patagonian shelf and Southeast Atlantic.
 He is particularly interested in the low frequency ocean variability, coastal and shelfbreak upwellings, eddy dynamics, transport of nutrient rich shelf water to the deep ocean and remote sensing.</p>
   </div>
 </div>